 Timewarp is a way of making sure that the rotation of the headset in VR and in real life are always in sync.
 The plane of the image is rotated as the headset rotation changes, regardless of the image frame rate.
 This ensures that the user will not feel nauseous when looking around while wearing the headset.

 If the application submits a depth buffer, an additional positional timewarp is applied over the image.
-This will greatly improve the smoothness of applications where the user is moving, especially in cases where the application isn’t rendering the full 60 frames per second.
-Due to the implementation of positional timewarp, you may see some artifacts around the edges of objects.
+This will greatly improve the smoothness of the applications where the user is moving, especially in cases where the application isn’t rendering maximum number of frames per second.
+This may cause some artifacts around the edges of objects.

-In Varjo Base 2.4 we introduced Motion Prediction, which is essentially an extension of positional timewarp.
-Motion prediction takes into account velocities in the image, either by approximating them or by using information submitted by the application.
+Motion prediction is essentially an extension of positional timewarp.
+Motion prediction works either by estimating RGBA and depth buffers or by using the velocity vectors submitted by the client.
 In comparison with positional timewarp, motion prediction will reduce artifacts even further in scenes that contain a lot of motion.
 This is especially useful in applications like simulators where the user experiences movement.